Redevelopment of Schiphol Lounge 1

 The task

-Schiphol Group wants to maintain and strengthen its position as “Europe's Preferred Airport” by optimally connecting the Netherlands to the world.
+Schiphol Group wants to maintain and strengthen its position.
 To do this, the Schengen area in Terminal 1 has been redesigned and Lounge 1 expanded and renewed, so that the terminal is prepared for future passenger growth and changing needs.
 The refurbishment involves renovation and new construction, the total scope is 24,000 m².

 The aim of the refurbishment of Lounge 1 is to create a pleasant and sustainable environment and to optimize the flow and comfort for passengers.